Skip to main content

 How Bridge Debt Prices by Size Band

-Bridge loans price by tier — not by a single market coupon.
+Bridge loans price by tier, not by a single market coupon.
 The same value-add multifamily story prices 200–300 bps tighter at $25M than at $3M because the lender pool deepens, the syndication mechanics improve, and the take-out economics on a CMBS or agency permanent become easier to underwrite at origination.
 Three execution tiers cover virtually every PeerSense bridge placement.

-Bridge Deal-Size Tier Bands — May 2026 Indications
+Bridge Deal-Size Tier Bands, July 2026 Indications

 TierSize RangeLTVRateTermRecourseLender Pool